Danielle's Place of Crafts and Activities

 Activity

-3. Look up Bible verses and decide what the verse is saying we should be thankful for.
 When a verse is read, write down the reference and a few words that describe what we should be thankful for.
-You can assign each child a verse or group the children and give each group a verse.
+You can assign each child, or group the children, a verse.

 1 Thess.1:2 - Give thanks for you.